-- Once your visa is cancelled, you are allowed to stay in the UAE only for the grace period stated in your visa cancellation document.
+If your UAE work visa is cancelled — whether through termination or resignation — you are legally permitted to remain in the country only for the grace period stated in your visa cancellation document.
+Overstaying that window triggers daily fines, so knowing your timeline matters.

-Under Cabinet Resolution No. 1 of 2022, employers must follow specific procedures when cancelling an employee’s work permit.
+Under Cabinet Resolution No. 1 of 2022, employers must follow specific procedures before cancelling an employee's residency visa.
+The employer must:

-Only after the work permit is cancelled will the residency visa be processed for cancellation.
+Only after the work permit is formally cancelled will the residency visa be processed for cancellation.

 What Happens After Your Residency Visa Is Cancelled?

-According to Federal Decree Law No. 29 of 2021 on Entry and Residence of Aliens, once a residence visa is cancelled or expires, the individual must either renew their status (if eligible) or leave the country within the legally allowed period.
+Under Federal Decree-Law No. 29 of 2021 on Entry and Residence of Aliens, once a residence visa is cancelled or expires you must either renew your status (if eligible) or leave the country within the legally permitted grace period.

-If a person remains in the UAE after the grace period ends, administrative fines are imposed for each day of overstay.
-The fine amount is determined by the UAE authorities.
+If you remain in the UAE after the grace period ends, administrative fines are imposed for each day of overstay.
+As of February 2026, the UAE standardised the overstay fine at AED 50 per day, applying uniformly to cancelled residence permits and expired visas.

 Legal Ways to Stay in the UAE After Visa Cancellation

 If you do not secure employment within the grace period, you may explore alternative options such as applying for a visit visa or tourist visa.
-It is advisable to check with the General Directorate of Residency and Foreigners Affairs (GDRFA) in Dubai for the latest procedures and eligibility requirements.
+Contact the General Directorate of Residency and Foreigners Affairs (GDRFA) in Dubai for the latest procedures and eligibility requirements, as rules can be updated.

 Key Takeaway